amar-laksh/TryinToKnowYouBetter/README.md

 # Step 3:

-With a little help of python let's automagicall get this:
+With a little help of python let's automagically get this:

 ![step3](step3.png)